 There comes a time when data analysis needs outgrow the capacity of the standard reporting applications.
 Once you realize that standard solutions like Google Analytics or Mixpanel simply can’t do what you need them to, you might consider building a custom business intelligence (or BI) solution.
 The foundation of your new BI solution will be the data integration layer, also referred to as ETL.
 In this article, we’ll drill down in what exactly ETL is, and how your organization can benefit from it.

 What is ETL?

-Let's look at each piece of the ETL Process more closely.
+Let's look at each piece of the extract, transform and load process more closely.

 Extracting data is the act of targeting a data source and pulling the data from it so that it can be transformed, integrated and stored elsewhere.
 We can target many different databases of various types for extractions, and we can run each extraction on a schedule so that you get a regular flow of current and accurate data.

 Since data doesn’t necessarily come to you in the form that you want, it usually needs to be transformed.
 Maybe you want to limit the data that you are storing to just a few fields or sort it so that all the columns are in a certain order.
 Perhaps you want to join several tables together, or maybe you have a messy database full of duplicate records that need to be cleaned.
 Transformation is the step in the ETL process that will take care of preparing the data to make it most useful to you when you access it.